-There are several reasons why websites must be run on HTTPS rather than HTTP.
+HTTPS Vs HTTP: There are several reasons why websites must be run on HTTPS rather than HTTP.
 HTTPS basically stands for HTTP over SSL (Secure Socket Layer).
-It is implemented to secure connection between web server and the client web browser.
-All the modern browsers support it and they treat http as insecure connections.
+It is implemented to secure connections between the web servers and the client web browser.
+All the modern browsers support it and they treat HTTP as insecure connections.

 The basic difference between the websites that have implemented and not implemented HTTPS can be seen through the browser of the client.
 The websites that have implemented https have the URL (Universal Resource Locator) beginning with https://.
 While in those without it start with http://.
-It indicates the difference in port number being used to make connection between the web server and the web browser.
-HTTPS runs on the port number 443 which invokes SSL. http runs on port 80.
+It indicates the difference in the port number being used to make a connection between the web server and the web browser.
+HTTPS runs on port number 443 which invokes SSL.
+HTTP runs on port 80.

 The following entities are being encrypted while connections are made between the web server using https and the client web browser: